The Legacy Continues…

 The CLBC also actively opposes bills each year that seek to dismantle programs that benefit the poor or negatively impacts African American communities.
 The efforts of the CLBC have not been limited to the legislative arena.
 Some of the issues embraced by the CLBC include taking a stance against negative media coverage of African Americans, addressing the over-representation of African Americans in the criminal justice system, defending affirmative action programs that have created employment and educational opportunities for people of color and women, and fighting cuts in government spending for the poor and disadvantaged.

-2017 marks the 50th Anniversary of the CLBC.
+2022 marks the 55th Anniversary of the CLBC.
 During this Legislative Session, the CLBC will take an aggressive posture in its work.
-The members will be actively engaged in crafting a responsible budget that reflects the reality of the current economic crisis while protecting the state’s safety net for its most vulnerable citizens; including children, the poor, elderly and disabled.
-In the fifty years since its founding, Caucus members have been successful in rising to strategic positions on Assembly and Senate Committees to affect needed changes in state policies.
+The members will be actively engaged in crafting a responsible budget that reflects the reality of a post-pandemic world while protecting the state’s safety net for its most vulnerable citizens; including children, the poor, elderly and disabled.
+In the 55 years since its founding, Caucus members have been successful in rising to strategic positions on Assembly and Senate Committees to affect needed changes in state policies.

-This session, the CLBC is taking an aggressive posture in its work.
-With plans to host a Policy Summit through the lens of the Black Lives Matter movement, the CLBC hopes to establish legislative priorities and secure fudning for ciritcal programs and organizations that bring enrichment to the African American community.
+This session, the CLBC hopes to establish legislative priorities and secure fudning for ciritcal programs and organizations that bring enrichment to the African American community.
 In addition to proposing specific legislation, the CLBC hopes to be change agents and require strategic involvement from the Black community to address issues that impact our community.

-In addition, the CLBC will continue support programs that encourage academic excellence.
-This year the CLBC will continue to provide scholarships to deserving college-bound students and will also support programs to introduce high school aged students to leadership training and the legislative process with our African American Leaders For Tomorrow Porgram.
+In addition, the CLBC will continue support programs that encourage academic excellence through our Frederick M. Roberts college scholarship program, which provides scholarships to deserving college-bound students and introduce high school aged students to leadership training and the legislative process with our African American Leaders For Tomorrow Porgram.